 The resources – and the data gathering and planning that led to them – will support provincial services planning and an evidence-based standardized approach to the diagnosis and management of children with asthma.
 This promises to facilitate earlier and improved care for children and families, leading to better health outcomes.

-- BC Guidelines: Asthma in Children – Diagnosis and Management
+- BC Guidelines: Asthma Diagnosis, Treatment and Management

 - Webinar with Drs.
-Connie Yang and Tiffany Wong at BC Children’s Hospital.
+Connie Yang and Tiffany Wong from BC Children’s Hospital.
 Case studies highlight the new guideline and demonstrate how the tools and resources can support asthma management in the community.

 - Webinar with Drs.
 Connie Yang and Claire Seaton from BC Children's Hospital.
 It provides an update on new resources available for practitioners treating children with asthma in the outpatient and emergency room setting.

 - New video below!
 Childhood Asthma: A Guide for Families and Caregivers: The BC Children’s Hospital Asthma Program, with support from Child Health BC and BC Lung have just released a new asthma education video focused on the needs of Families and Caregivers.